 Hebrews 12:22 (NASB)“fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.”

-Or, you can go ahead and pick up the “pen” yourself, tell God you don’t trust Him with your life and make a mess of the chapters of your story.
+Or, you can go ahead and pick up the pen yourself, tell God you do not trust Him with your life and make a mess of the chapters of your story.